List of Welsh inventions and discoveries: 1896 – Early flying machine

-William (Bill) Frost (1848-1935) was the first person to fly a powered airplane.
+William (Bill) Frost (1848–1935) was the first person to fly a powered airplane.
 He was a Welsh designer of an early flying machine, the Frost Airship Glider.
 Frost's ambition to invent the flying machine started in ~1880.
 Despite his poverty, he managed to construct the "Frost Airship Glider", which seems, in principle, to have resembled a vertical takeoff aeroplane, with gas-filled tanks.

-1896 – Public Health & US senator
+1896 – Public Health and US senator

-Dr Martha Hughes Cannon (1857-1932) was born in Llandudno and then emigrated to the United States.
+Dr Martha Hughes Cannon (1857–1932) was born in Llandudno and then emigrated to the United States.
 She worked as a medical doctor, suffragist as well as a public health reformer.
 In 1896 she became the first female US state senator and introduced legislative bills that revolutionised public health in Utah, where the present Department of Health building, in Salt Lake City, is named in her honour.

-1896 & 1902 - Jones fracture and published radiograph
+1896 and 1902 – Jones fracture and published radiograph

 On 7 February 1896, Welsh orthopaedic surgeon Robert Jones (and Oliver Lodge) took a radiograph of the wrist of a 12-year-old boy to locate a bullet that could not be found by probing.
 The X-ray required a 2-hour exposure, but successfully demonstrated the bullet lodged in the third carpometacarpal joint.
 This case was published in The Lancet in February 1896, the first published clinical radiograph.

 Robert Jones described the fracture of the fifth metatarsal which bears his name in the Annals of Surgery in 1902.
 In his paper, Jones described the fracture in a series of six patients, the first of which was himself.

 1904 – Spare wheel

 The early days of motor travel took place on primitive roads that were littered with stray horseshoe nails.
-Punctures (flat tires) were all too common and required the motorist to remove the wheel from the car, demount the tire, patch the inner tube, re-mount the tire, inflate the tire and re-mount the wheel.
-To alleviate this time-consuming process, Walter Davies and Tom Davies of Llanelli, Wales, invented the spare tire in 1904.
+Punctures (flat tyres) were all too common and required the motorist to remove the wheel from the car, demount the tyre, patch the inner tube, re-mount the tyre, inflate the tyre and re-mount the wheel.
+To alleviate this time-consuming process, Walter Davies and Tom Davies of Llanelli, Wales, invented the spare wheel in 1904.
 At the time, motor cars were made without spare wheels.